ventura-v/instagram-login-page-clone-html-css-dio/README.md

-# instagram-web-page
+# Instagram Login Page clone

-Clone of Instagram Landing Page Website, from the Digital Innovation One project, using HTML and CSS.
+Project from Digital Innovation One living code, using HTML and CSS.

+The project purpose is recreate the Instagram login page

+I implemented some features, like recursivity, slide animations, focus and hover details.

+The example pictures in the project were getting from Pexels website.

+The project deploy is in Netlify and the final result can be checked [clicking here](https://twitter-login-clone.netlify.app/) or clicking on gif below

 To check the model page: [Instagram](https://www.instagram.com/)

-To check the cloned page, click on gif below:

 [![](img/pitch.gif)](https://ventura-v.github.io/clone-instagram-login-page-html-css-dio/)

+# Technologies used:
+:small_orange_diamond: HTML5

+:small_blue_diamond: CSS3

+# Status: Done :heavy_check_mark: